1. Public Transport

 Online applications for Social Welfare Payment

-- NCBI has called on the Government for an introduction of an accessible electronic application system alongside the paper-based system, which would reduce accessibility obstacles, similar to the electronic applications that were introduced for those applying for the Pandemic Unemployment Payment.
+- The Department of Social Protection website is not compliant with the EU Web Accessibility Directive.
+But NCBI urges a move to an accessible electronic application system alongside the paper-based system, similar to the electronic applications that were introduced for those applying for the Pandemic Unemployment Payment.

-The Advocacy Team regularly make submissions to various public consultations, lobbying for the needs of those who are blind or vision impaired.
+The Advocacy Team regularly makes submissions to various public consultations, lobbying for the needs of those who are blind or vision impaired.

 Some of the recent consultations we’ve responded to include: